dataiku/dataiku-contrib/salesforce/README.md

 It connects to Salesforce via the [Force.com REST API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_what_is_rest_api.htm).

-This plugin offers three way to retrieve data:
+This plugin offers four way to retrieve data:

 * records/items of an Object
-* resuluts of a List View
+* results of a List View
 * results of a [SOQL query](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql.htm) you define
+* results of a Report

 ## How to set-up